antedoro/Arberia/themes/arberia/archetypes/default.md

 date: {{ .Date }}
 lastmod: {{ .Date }}
 draft: true
-type:  # Use standard-view on nothing for default or courses - video - landingpage
+type:  # Use standard-view on nothing for default or courses - video - landingpage null for list view
 weight: null

 featured: false